When You Land On The Wrong Carrier!

 US Naval tradition dictates that when a pilot mistakenly lands on the wrong aircraft carrier... fellow crew members do their absolute best to remain discreet so as not to embarrass the pilot.

-Yet It has been rumoured that in some extremely rare and unusual circumstances, some sailors took it upon themselves to take advantage of the poor pilot's misfortunate navigational error, and make sure their mistake did not go unnoticed.
-Imagine the embarrassment and horrors in having to return to your Boat with all the markings of your misadventure on display for all to see.
+Yet It has been rumoured that in some extremely rare and unusual circumstances, some sailors took it upon themselves to take advantage of the poor pilot's misfortunate navigational error and make sure their mistake did not go unnoticed.
+Imagine the embarrassment and horror in having to return to your Boat with all the markings of your misadventure on display for all to see.

-How did they they accomplish this...well, even though many spent nights attempting to guard their aircraft...eventually those dastardly shipmates would find any means possible in making sure the visiting aircraft was properly branded before any attempted departure.
+How did they accomplish this...well, even though many spent nights attempting to guard their aircraft...eventually those dastardly shipmates would find any means possible to make sure the visiting aircraft was properly branded before any attempted departure.
 The following pictures taken over many decades speak volumes about their efforts to be discreet, and the abysmal failure of the pilots in keeping their aircraft safe overnight.

 This Bent Wing Bastard Corsair failed to escape the dishonourable markings of a wrongful carrier trap.